 Gus became chronically ill, and, permanently weakened, was forced to retire from the day-to-day operations.
 He stayed at the circus' winter grounds in Blum while Mollie took over the business entirely.
-He died on November 10, 1900 and was buried with military honors in Houston's Evergreen Cemetery.
+He succumbed to his illness on November 10, 1900 and buried with full military honors in Houston's Evergreen Cemetery.

 29° 44.306, -095° 19.317